remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

 Now, you have some action to show.
-By using `<Shrinking>` in your main composition you have created a fade out effect:
+By using `<Shrinking>` in your main composition you have created a scale out effect:
 <img src="/img/apple-wow-tutorial/Shrinking.gif"/>

 ## Move the dot

-In this step we create a component called Move.
-This component has a spring animation, which by default goes from zero to one, and has a duration of four seconds (durationInFrames: 120) in the code snipped below:
+Next, create a component called `<Move>`.
+This component has a spring animation, which by default goes from zero to one, and has a duration of four seconds (`durationInFrames: 120`) in the code snippet below:

 ```tsx twoslash title="src/Move.tsx"
 import React from "react";